top of page

 Compare that with the guidance given to teachers these days.

-This is Alf, who is autistic and spent three years being 'taught' (without any actual learning—is that teaching?) using the most widely used synthetic phonics programme—Read, Write, Inc. The teachers followed the lesson plans, did what they had been told to do.
+Alf, who is autistic and spent three years being 'taught' (without any actual learning—is that teaching?) using the most widely used synthetic phonics programme—Read, Write, Inc. The teachers followed the lesson plans, did what they had been told to do.
 Alf couldn’t figure out a sentence like The cat sat on the mat—and was mentally exhausted.
 He had high anxiety when shown graphemes.
 The teachers didn't know what else to try.
-By using Phase 1 with Phonemies Alf would have been able to learn phonics with RWI from term 1!
+By using Speech Sound Mapping with Phonemies Alf would have been able to learn phonics with RWI from term 1!
+So we developed phonemic awareness and started to SHOW him the code.

 When I first met him, I realised most of our work would be about helping him see that word mapping is like a puzzle—and fun.
 Teaching him in the way his brain wanted to learn.
 He had really poor phonemic awareness.
 He couldn't hear the speech sounds I can't escape from!